 At first, I felt as though my questions were ignorant, the answers obvious to everyone but me.
 However, Ben always encouraged me, assuring me we could figure it out together.
-Even after that meeting when I had more difficult and specific questions, Karen Belling, the Director of Financial Aid, talked with me on the phone for an hour and expressed a genuine desire to help me.
+Even after that meeting when I had more difficult and specific questions, Karen Belling, the Director of Student Financial Services, talked with me on the phone for an hour and expressed a genuine desire to help me.

-It continues to amaze me how Wheaton’s motto “For Christ and His Kingdom,” permeates every aspect of the college, and the Financial Aid office is no exception.
+It continues to amaze me how Wheaton’s motto “For Christ and His Kingdom,” permeates every aspect of the college, and the Student Financial Services office is no exception.
 They have been my advocates and mentors, and it’s through them that I’ve been able to stay at Wheaton.
 If it were not for Financial Aid, I would not have been able to complete my Wheaton College experience, and a hard time in my life would have been made much worse.
 I will never be able to thank them enough for their assistance and all the help they continue to provide.
 I am privileged to call them my brothers and sisters in Christ.

 Photo Captions: Travis and Titus Payne '18 in their dorm; learning to swing-dance; Travis rides a llama in Panama during Wheaton's Iron Sharpens Iron program this summer.